Lockout/Tagout for Safety

 Working around energy of all types is dangerous.
 If an employee does not realize that another worker is in a danger zone and he flips the power back on, it can result in serious injury or death.
 That is why it is important that there be safety procedures in place that force workers to check and double-check that all people are clear of danger before any release of energy occurs.
-If you been involved in a job site accident caused by the unauthorized release of energy, it is important you contact a lawyer who is familiar with the OSHA rules and requirements that apply to your type of employment before the evidence disappears.
+If you have been involved in a job site accident caused by the unauthorized release of energy, it is important you contact a lawyer who is familiar with the OSHA rules and requirements that apply to your type of employment before the evidence disappears.
 Call Simmons and Fletcher, P.C.
 Our industrial accident lawyers offer a free consultation and charge no attorney fees unless we make a recovery in your case.

 Lockout/Tagout Procedures Are Critical For Employee Safety

 Lockout/tagout refers to the OSHA requirements for preventing the release of hazardous energy while employees and workers are performing maintenance and servicing on machines and equipment in the work area.
 Under Title 29 of the Code of Federal Regulations, you can find specific safety procedures laid out for dealing with electrical, mechanical, hydraulic, pneumatic, chemical, thermal, and any other source of energy.
 Any time an employee may be exposed to hazardous energy, the proper lockout/tagout procedures must be followed.
 Otherwise, an unknowing employee may be put at risk of electrocution.
 It is estimated that over 50,000 employee injuries are prevented every year by the proper implementation and use of lockout/tagout procedures.

 “Lockout” means that the machine is locked in an off position while it is being maintained.
 Ideally, only the employee who is exposed to a hazardous release should have the ability to restart or unlock the equipment he is servicing.

 “Tagout” is the procedure used when a machine is incapable of being locked out or it is impractical.
 You place identifying warning tags that other employees recognize as a warning not to flip the wrong switch or valve and allow hazardous energy flow.